babu36/axios-implemented-app/Readme.md

 ## Setup

-In the project Root folder (frontend)
-Run these commands

 ### step 1: install yarn
-yarn or yarn install
+'yarn or yarn install'

 To install lerna as a dev dependdency

+### step 2: install lerna as a dev dependdency
+with this command

-### 2). yarn add lerna -D or yarn add lerna --dev
+'yarn add lerna -D or yarn add lerna --dev'

-to bootstrap the packages in the current repo,install all their dependencies and linking any cross-dependencies. run this command
+### step 3:bootstrap the packages in the current repo,install all their dependencies and linking any cross-dependencies.
+with this command

-### 3). yarn lerna bootstrap
+ ' yarn lerna bootstrap'

 ## Running